 to keep giving, like taking care of others, being

-the adult caretakers of their needy parents, without
+the caretakers of their needy parents, while getting

 reason to live is to take care of others no matter

 how big the personal costs, and whether they get

 something in return or not.
 Co-dependent people feel

 that they are only worthy for as long as they give.

 If they stop giving, they feel worthless, even if